eemclaughlin/teamEnterpriseCopy/designDocuments/journal.md

 ### Weekly Meeting Tasks Assigned/Completed
 - [x] Read up on Restful API Implementations
 - [x] Get project and database working together in your environments
-- [ ] Get entities up and running.
+- [x] Get entities up and running.
-- [ ] Get API methods up and running.
+- [x] Get API methods up and running.
+### Meeting Notes (11/10/22)
+> Eric and John discussed the status of the project and what needs to be done.
+We agreed that we should meet on Saturday and discuss remaining issues and meeting times via Slack.
+### Meeting Notes (11/12/22)
+> We worked as a team on several unfinished methods and fixing one method.
+We were not able to get one method to work correctly due to a possible issue with Hibernate and a join table.
 ## Week 3
 ### Meeting Notes (11/10/22)
 >